Steph Catley: Arsenal, 2020–

 In July 2020, Catley signed with Arsenal for the 2020–21 FA WSL season.
-Arsenal manager, Joe Montemurro said of the signing, "She suits our fluidity and she's very good in a positional sense, but more importantly she's very effective going forward, so we're excited to have her as part of the squad and we're looking forward to some exciting times together."
-She made her debut for the club during the club's 6–1 over Reading F.C. on 6 September.
-In May 2022, Catley signed a new contract with the club.
+Arsenal manager, Joe Montemurro said of the signing, "she suits our fluidity and she's very good in a positional sense, but more importantly she's very effective going forward, so we're excited to have her as part of the squad and we're looking forward to some exciting times together."
+Catley made her debut for the club during the club's 6–1 win over Reading F.C. on 6 September.
+In May 2022, having established herself as a first-team regular, Catley signed a new contract with the club.

+Following the team's 2023 Champions League semi-final exit, Catley said that the "setbacks are what brings the team closer together".
+In June 2023, Catley signed a new contract with Arsenal.
+She helped the club win both the 2022–23 and 2023–24 FA Women's League Cup trophies.

+Towards the end of 2024, then-interim head coach Renée Slegers moved Catley from left-back to centre-back on a regular basis and she thrived in the role.
+In February 2025, the defender pinpointed the aspects she liked about her new position, telling Sky Sports: "I love being on the ball and there's so many opportunities to dictate play and play different types of passes.

+"At centre-back, you can really set things up and pick your passes.
+I love organising, I love communicating and that part of my game really comes out."
+Her central defensive partnership with Leah Williamson was key to Arsenal winning the 2024–25 UEFA Women's Champions League.
+During the Champions League final in May 2025 at the Estádio José Alvalade in Lisbon, Catley provided a stout defence at centre-back against holders and favourites Barcelona to help Arsenal to a 1–0 win.